 A Lump sum Fixed monthly payments Line of credit Any combination of the above

-How to Tailor Your Approach This level of flexibility will let you mold the reverse mortgage into a specific financial situation and goal.
+How to Tailor Your Approach This level of flexibility will let you tailor the reverse mortgage to your specific financial situation and goal.
 For example, the line of credit may serve as an emergency source of funds, while the month-to-month payments may supplement your traditional retirement income.

 Tax Benefits